AriFordsham/GHCWiki/new-axioms.md

 This page describes an extension to type families that supports overlap.

-- See [ this Github repo](https://github.com/dreixel/New-axioms) for a Latex draft of the design
-- Here is a [ cached pdf](https://docs.google.com/open?id=0B1pOVvPp4fVdOTdjZjU0YWYtYTA5Yy00NmFkLTkxMWUtZmI0NmNhZTQwYzVl) of the current state
-- We'll use GHC branch `ghc-axioms` for development work.
+- We'll use GHC branch `overlapping-tyfams` for development work.
 - See also the **[Discussion Page](new-axioms/discussion-page)** added May 2012, for comment/suggestions/requests for clarification/alternative solutions, to explore the design space.
-- We'll need some concrete syntax for the discussion, so we'll follow the cached pdf, but note that the syntax there is not final.
+- See also the **[Coincident Overlap](new-axioms/coincident-overlap)** page (added August 2012) for a discussion around the usefulness of allowing certain overlaps when the right-hand sides coincide.

 Status (Jan 12): the groundwork is done, in HEAD; mainly making `CoAxiom` a more fundamental data type.
 Not yet started on the details.

+Status (Aug 12): A working prototype implementation is in `overlapping-tyfams`.

 ## Background